 I know...I know...I said that nearly all bubbles are spherical.
 Nearly all of them are but not this one.
 In this experiment we’ll be making a square bubble!
 What do I need?
 Washing up liquid and water Bucket or large container 8 pipe cleaners 12 Straws Scissors – First thing is to make our square bubble maker.
 Take a pipe cleaner and bend and twist it round to make a ‘corner shape’ as shown.
 STEP1

 WARNING: Make sure that you don’t make your square bubble maker too big, make sure it can fit in your bucket!

 – Get an adult to help out chopping all of your straws in half.
 STEP2 – Slide your ‘half straws’ over your pipe cleaner ‘corner shape’ to make one corner of your cube.
 STEP3 – Repeat this process to build out your straw cube framework.
 STEP4 – Submerge your bubbler-maker into your bubble mixture.
 Lift it out and give it a little shake and you should see a wondrous site, a square bubble!
 STEP5 What’s going on?

 Doesn’t look like it’s possible, does it?
 Looks sort of mystical and out of this world but it’s actually all to do with pressure.

 A bubble film forms between each of the sides of the cube framework.
 This means that you can have a square bubble in the centre where the pressure is close enough to equal to make it work.

-- Try using a straw to blow a ‘normal’ bubble inside the square bubble, why does that work?
+More Fun Please!
+Try not to play with your bubble for too long!?
+Would other shapes be possible?
+Could you make a triangle bubble?
+Try using a straw to blow a ‘normal’ bubble inside the square bubble, why does that work?